gui55gui/development-applicants-test/README.md

 ### DAMN, We almost forgot
 We're an **agile team**, so we need to see some **Sprint Backlog and tasks**.
 It could be printed, on **Trello**, or a photo of your Kanban. :)

+If you have any questions, please email `dev@allog.com.br`.